 International Students are welcomed to do our Full-Time Diploma of Aviation, unfortunately due to certain coding requirements the Part-time option is not available to International Students.

 If you would like to find out more about studying with Soar Aviation as an International Student you can contact the International Recruitment team at Box Hill Institute.
 Click here to be directed to their contact details.

 What payment options are available?

 Through our partnership with Box Hill Institute, our Diploma of Aviation is lucky enough to be able to offer the VET Student loan to eligible students.
-To find out if you are eligible for the loan we advise getting in touch with either us, Box Hill Institute or the VET Student Loan Department directly.
+To find out if you are eligible for the loan we advise getting in touch with, Box Hill Institute Financial Support for Students or the VET Student Loan Department directly.